Younger audiences are shifting away from traditional social media platforms to newer short-form video platforms like TikTok.

 - Roughly 25 percent of internet users in the United States have seen a TikTok video.

-- Audio—specifically music—is an incredibly important feature in TikTok.
+- Audio — specifically music — is an incredibly important feature of TikTok’s short-form video platform.
 Many TikTok creators use audio from the app’s extensive library to help tell their stories.